BrandonDell/E_Commerce_Back_End/README.md

 The motivation to create this database is to build the back end for an e-commerce site which allows businesses and consumers to easily engage in online buying and selling of many different products.

 ## What does it solve and provide?
+This database will help an e-commerce company mantain and organzie product and categories to offer potentail customers.

 ## Features
 This Express.js API is used with Sequelize to interact with a PostgreSQL database.